Lawrence House School

 David Friend (He/Him)

-Deputy Headteacher & Deputy Designated Safeguarding Lead
+Deputy Headteacher & Deputy Designated Safeguarding Lead (DDSL)

 I am David FriendDeputy Head Teacher at Lawrence House School.
 I studied a BA QTS Primary School Teaching w/Mathematics Hons Degree at Liverpool Hope University.